va-big-data-genomics/va-big-data-genomics.github.io/_posts/2023-09-21-comparing-dr2-variants-other-datasets.md

 ![1000 Genomes allele count figure](/assets/2023-09-21/1000genomes-ac-type-frequency.jpg)
 Figure 1B from: High-coverage whole-genome sequencing of the expanded 1000 Genomes Project cohort including 602 trios.
 Cell.
 2022 Sep 1;185(18):3426-3440.e19. doi: [10.1016/j.cell.2022.08.004](https://www.cell.com/cell/fulltext/S0092-8674(22)00991-6?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS0092867422009916%3Fshowall%3Dtrue).

 In the 1000 Genomes whole genome sequencing [publication](https://pubmed.ncbi.nlm.nih.gov/36055201/) from 2022, they examine alternate allele counts by type (SNV/INDEL) and frequency bins (singleton, rare, common).
+I initially thought they were examining number of variants (unique locus and alternate allele combinations), but reading the figure description they indicate that they were looking at "cohort-level alternate allele counts", so that is what I looked at.

-I have tried to replicate a similar analysis of our data looking at variant counts (unique locus and alternate allele combinations) as well as alternate allele counts (total number of alternate alleles observed across all variants).
+I tried to perform a similar analysis of our data by looking at variant counts (unique locus and alternate allele combinations) as well as alternate allele counts (total number of alternate alleles observed across all variants).

 ### MVP DR2 variant counts by type and frequency category